Whispers from the Woodland Realm

 Silent Ember is the first to sense The Fraying.

-In the Woodland Realm, The Fraying is the breaking of boundaries — the loss of hedgerows, the thinning of woodland edges, the tearing apart of the living seams that hold habitats together.
+In the Woodland Realm, The Fraying is the breaking of boundaries — the loss of hedgerows, the thinning of woodland edges, and the tearing apart of the living seams that hold habitats together.

 It begins quietly: